24 Chic Brands Like Sézane to Elevate Your Wardrobe

 When I need a polished look that packs well for travel or long days, M.M.LaFleur is my go-to.
 A little more professional to Sézane, their pieces are designed with working women in mind.
 Think sleek silhouettes, wrinkle-resistant fabrics, and tailored cuts.

-Their Lauleh dress is a miracle piece—elegant, wrinkle-resistant, and flattering on all body types.
+Their Lauleh dress is a miracle piece, and I love that it’s equal parts elegant, wrinkle-resistant, and flattering on all body types.
 I will usually pack this dress with me on business trips and always feel confident wearing it.
-It’s the kind of dress that lets ’em know, “I’ve got it together”.
 You can explore more of their collection here.

 A recent favorite of mine, J.McLaughlin is the perfect brand if you’re looking for well-made, classy piece that are just a tad bit preppy.